markmuthii/ex-markmuthii.github.io/_posts/2018-07-29-setting-up-a-free-domain-and-web-hosting.md

 ### 000Webhost

 000Webhost is the real deal when it comes to free hosting.
-For a free hosting provdider, I'd say they are doing quite well.
+For a free hosting provider, I'd say they are doing quite well.

 To get started with them, head on over to [000Webhost.com](https://www.000webhost.com/1089361.html) and create an account.